Shocking ways to use a Magic Eraser

 The reality is that you can use the Magic Eraser on just about everything.
 I have no idea what the Magic Eraser is made of but it seems to consist of super-fine, soft, grit particles.
 The size and surface you are trying to clean will determine how long it lasts.
 The smoother your subject the longer it will last.
 The one I keep in my shower lasts indefinitely because I use it mostly on the shower glass and polished frame.
 Even though I use the squeegee religiously after each shower I still get a build up of soap scum at the bottom of the shower door.
-One visit from Mr. Clean's Magic Eraser and you are cool again.
-It's whatever, this stain ain't no thang.
-You tell that stain it can't own you.
-You use that eraser and you are cool again
+One visit from Mr. Clean's Magic Eraser and it is bright and shiny again!

 Here is a partial list of successful uses.
 Keep in mind I usually try the Magic Eraser first so I cannot begin to list everything I use it on.